Serving all people by providing personalized health and wellness through exemplary care, education and research.

 You may need this test to find out whether you have liver disease, such as cirrhosis.
 Symptoms of cirrhosis include:

-Fluid buildup in the belly (abdomen), which causes abdominal pain and swelling
+Fluid buildup in the belly, which causes pain and swelling

 Fluid buildup in the feet, ankles, or legs